Coronado, Panama

 When we asked people living in Coronado about club and activities where newcomers can meet others, they responded:

 "In Coronado, expats often join a variety of clubs and activities that cater to their interests and help them integrate into the local community.
 Many expats participate in social clubs that organize regular gatherings, dinners, and cultural events, providing opportunities to meet fellow expatriates and locals.
 Golf is a popular activity in Coronado, and expats frequently join the local golf club, which is a hub for social interaction and networking.
 Beach activities are also common, with expats engaging in surfing, paddleboarding, and beach volleyball, among others.
 For those interested in fitness and wellness, yoga classes and fitness groups are available, often held in outdoor settings to take advantage of the beautiful surroundings.
 Art and language classes offer another avenue for expats to connect with others while learning new skills.
 Spanish language classes are particularly popular, as they help expats communicate more effectively with the local population.
 Volunteering is another way expats meet people and give back to the community.
 Many expats get involved in local charities, animal rescue organizations, and environmental conservation efforts, which can lead to strong bonds with like-minded individuals.
 Expats also meet people through informal networks and by frequenting local restaurants, cafes, and bars where they can strike up conversations and make new friends.
 Social media and online forums specific to the expat community in Coronado are also valuable resources for finding events, meetups, and connecting with others who share similar interests.
-Overall, the expat community in Coronado is quite active, and there are numerous opportunities for newcomers to integrate and form meaningful connections through shared activities and interests," explained one expat living in Coronado, Panama.
+Overall, the expat community in Coronado is quite active, and there are numerous opportunities for newcomers to integrate and form meaningful connections through shared activities and interests," wrote one member in Coronado.

 Kovalenko & Vera is a Panamanian law firm that specializes in immigration law, corporate law, real estate law, banking, contract negotiation, taxes and flag registry.
 With more than 20 years of professional practice, Kovalenko & Vera builds lasting relationships with our clients to ensure your interests are safeguarded.